 First, let me say Thank You for this post.
 I have always wanted to make something with velvet yarn and these blankets look so soft and comfy.
 However, there were several places in the post where the paragraph simply ended mid-sentence.
 Or began in the middle of a sentence.
 It was very difficult to follow the train of thought when a reference to a pattern wasn’t available to see.

-Hi Sherry, Thank you so much for letting me know.
+Thank you so much for letting me know.
 Something was goofy with this blog post.
 I believe I have fixed the areas where things were missing.
 I hope you do give velvet yarn a try.
 There are a few velvet yarn patterns on the website available in full for free.
-Vicky

-Soft and Sweet Textured Velvet Crochet Blanket - Pattern Princess
+Pingback: Soft and Sweet Textured Velvet Crochet Blanket - Pattern Princess